clearview/rootspace/README.md

 - Copy `.env.example` file to `.env` in /web folder
 - Make sure to run `yarn install` in both /api and /web folders
 - Run `docker-compose up` or `docker-compose up -d` from project root

+Note: You can also run `docker-compose up` or `docker-compose up -d` from `tests` directory to bring up ephemeral testing postgres database

 ```
 - visit web on your machine's port 80 or port 3000